Read how one veski award winner is aiming to help prevent asthma in children.

 For other scientists and researchers who want to move beyond fundamental discoveries and towards treatments that help patients, Ben offers up the following: "Be passionate about what you’re doing and make sure you’re very clear on why you’re doing it."

 Veski’s innovation fellowship aims to connect, support and inspire the people and communities that grow Australia’s innovation culture.
-Applications for the 2019 veski innovation fellowship close soon: Thursday, 21 February 2019.
-Visit the veski website for details on how to apply.
+Find out more on the veski website.